p-jeff/beyFiles/README.md

 or: Draw on the illustrator file, and i will extrude it in 3D for you
 or: Ask for a connector in person and then glue stuff to it.

-I charge 2€ Material Costs, i will print each top multiple times.
+I charge 3€ Material Costs (Beyblade parts & 3D Print), i will print each top multiple times, and probably very colorful

 Files: